Edna Ferreira ’18

 "Goucher is a great place to learn about biology, chemistry, and math because you get to build a close personal relationship with your professors and your classmates," says Ferreira, a biochemistry and molecular biology major whose father is a Mozambican diplomat and whose mother is from Ethiopia.

-For the past two summers, Ferreira participated in the Summer Science Research Program under the mentorship of Assistant Professor of Biological Sciences Jenny Lenkowski.
-Together they have been creating a transgenic fish line to characterize and study the cell cycle progression of Müller glial cells in the retinas of zebrafish.
+For two summers, Ferreira participated in the Summer Science Research Program under the mentorship of Assistant Professor of Biological Sciences Jenny Lenkowski.
+Together they worked on creating a transgenic fish line to characterize and study the cell cycle progression of Müller glial cells in the retinas of zebrafish.
 The upshot: to learn how human retina cells can be repaired to help people regain their sight.

 "The zebrafish is a model organism," says Ferreira, who, before graduating, logged up to 10 hours a week in the lab in addition to her full load of courses.
 "What's interesting is that zebrafish can regenerate retina cells."